GrokkingGrok/robotorq-reserve-system/src/printer/README.md

 ## Overview

 The Printer Service is an edge agent that:
-- Registers with Digger to get a bonded certificate
+- Connects directly to Klipper/Moonraker (no certificate in MVP)
 - Monitors printer state (idle/printing) via Klipper/Moonraker
 - Listens for contract assignments via NATS
 - Publishes lifecycle events (contract_started, contract_completed)